Floating

 Image source: Scott’s Cheap Flights

 The company sends a monthly newsletter touching on a relevant topic and sharing its take on the issue.
-The newsletter email discusses the issue and shares relevant stuff, articles, blogs, and more for the reader, just like a magazine.
+The newsletter email discusses the issue and shares relevant messages, articles, blogs, and more for the reader, just like a magazine.

 • Reminds users about your brand or business;